 - If you’ve used latex paint, clean all brushes and rollers with warm, soapy water and rinse them well.

 - Oil-based paints require solvents for cleanup, followed by a wash with warm, soapy water and a good rinse.

-- Allow brushes and rollers to dry, then wrap the brushes in paper towel to preserve the shape and prevent bristles from curling.
+- When dry, wrap the brushes in paper or in their original plastic sleeve to preserve the shape and prevent bristles from curling.

 - If your drop cloths are disposable, gather them up and discard them properly.
 If they’re reusable, shake them off outside, fold, and store them away.